tomhendra/dotfiles/README.md

 Mackup was removed from the workflow due to the following considerations.

-Supported apps that I use for which Mackup could be useful are few:
+There aren't many supported apps that I use for which Mackup would be useful:

 - Bat
 - Git